Kushalsg62/unbundl-landing-page/README.md

 It demonstrates translating a design into semantic, clean, and responsive code with basic interactivity.

 **Implemented Sections (6 selected from Figma):**
-1. Navigation Bar (with mobile menu toggle)
+1. Header with Navigation Bar (mobile menu toggle)
-2. Hero Section
+2. Hero Section and Form Section
-3. Features / Services
+3. Services
-4. About Us
+4. Why Choose Us
 5. Testimonials
+6. Patients Review
+7. Find Us (Location)
-6. Footer
+8. Footer

-The landing page follows a **mobile-first approach** ensuring smooth user experience on all devices.
+The landing page follows a **desktop-first approach** ensuring a smooth user experience on all devices.

 ---